AdguardTeam/AGLint/README.md

 ## Configuration

-You can customize the default configuration by creating a file named `aglint.config.json` in the root of your repo.
-You can also use `aglint.config.yml`.
+You can customize the default configuration by creating a file named `.aglintrc` in the root of your repo.
+You can also use `.aglintrc.yml`.
 If you have multiple folders, you can create a separate configuration file for each folder.
 If you have a configuration file in a subfolder, it will be used for that subfolder and all its subfolders, but not for the parent folder.
 It means that the results are always consistent, no matter where you run the linter.

 The configuration file should be a valid JSON or YAML file.
 The following options are available:

-- `fix`: enable or disable automatic fixing of errors.
-Default: `false`. **Be careful with this option!** It will modify your filter list files.
+- `allowInlineConfig`: enable or disable inline config comments.
+For example, `! aglint-disable-next-line` (default: `true`).
 - `rules`: an object with linter rules.
 See [Linter rules](#linter-rules) for more info.
 A rule basically has the following structure:
-  - `rule-name`: a string with the name of the rule.
+  - The key is the name of the rule.
 For example, `rule-1`.
-  - `rule-value`: an array with two elements:
-    - `rule-severity`: a string with the severity of the rule.
-It can be `error`, `warn` or `off`.
+  - The value is the severity and the configuration of the rule.
+For example, `"error"` or `["error", { "option-1": "value-1" }]`.
+    - The severity always must be specified.
+It can be `off`, `warn`, `error` or `fatal`.
+If the rule doesn't have any configuration, you can use a string with the severity.
+For example, `"error"`.
+You can also use severity codes instead of severity names (0 = `off`, 1 = `warn`, 2 = `error`, 3 = `fatal`).
-    - `rule-options`: an object with options for the rule.
-For example, `{ "option-1": "value-1" }` (optional).
+    - If the rule has configuration, you must use an array with two elements.
+The first element is the severity and the rest of the elements are the configuration.
+For example, `["error", { "option-1": "value-1" }]`.
     - For example you can disable the `rule-1` rule by adding the following configuration:
+      ```json
+      {
+          "rules": {
+              "rule-1": "off"
+          }
+      }
+      ```
+      but an array also can be used:
       ```json
       {
           "rules": {